MAnitosik/minecraft-modpack/README.md

 ### TODO
 - make the game HARDER
-- replace voxelmap with clist or similar mod
+- find a mod to place waypoints in the world (and waypoints also should be placed upon death)
 - Sepals (waiting for the update + buggy)
 - C2ME OpenCL Acceleration Module (buggy)
 - add a datapack which overhauls bastion (add the datapack to important structures)